 If you need a little more food for thought, let’s look at the top 5 traits of an introvert and explain why they’re so useful in life.

-1. Creativity — Introverts are known to be highly creative, as they like to think deeply and look at different ways to approach a problem or solve it.
-This can help you think outside of the box and develop solutions or ideas that are more likely to succeed.
+Introverts are highly creative, as they like to think deeply and look at different ways to approach a problem or solve it.
+It helps you think outside the box and develop solutions or ideas that are more likely to succeed.

-2. Empathy — Introverts are naturally empathic people and understand how someone feels from their body language and the way they carry themselves.
-It is the perfect skill for a leader in the workplace and someone who can relate to team members on a personal level.
+Introverts are naturally empathic people and understand how someone feels from their body language and how they carry themselves.
+It is the perfect skill for a leader in the workplace and someone who can relate to team members personally.

-4. Good listener — The fact that introverts don’t feel the need to fill every silence with chatter means they can really listen to what is someone says.
+The fact that introverts don’t feel the need to fill every silence with chatter means they can really listen to what someone says.
 Listening isn’t always about hearing words.
-It’s about analyzing body language and the words to understand what is going on.
+Instead, it’s about analyzing body language and the words to understand what is going on.
 For a leader and team member, this is an efficient skill.

 “Don’t think of introversion as something that needs to be cured”

 Understanding this point allows you to embrace your natural identity and work with it rather than against it.
-Learn to love who you are, and in return, your confidence and self-esteem will soar.
+Learn to love who you are, and your confidence and self-esteem will soar in return.
 Life isn’t about trying to be someone you’re not, or about trying to fit in with the crowd.
 Attempting to do so has consequences on your entire life, productivity included.

 Instead, learning to embrace your natural skills and personality will allow you to take your strengths and work on increasing their power.

-We’ve talked about the fact that you need to embrace who you are, but you need the right conditions to do that.
+We’ve talked about how you need to embrace who you are, but you need the right conditions to do so.
 So, what situations will make it easier for you to learn to love your introverted nature?

 “So stay true to your own nature.
 If you like to do things in a slow and steady way, don’t let others make you feel as if you have to race”

 It never works when you are trying to be something you’re not.
-Equally, feeling ashamed to be who you are because society wants you to be something different will lead to low self-esteem and a lack of general productivity.
+Feeling ashamed to be who you are because society wants you to be something different will lead to low self-esteem and a lack of general productivity.